quii/go-specs-greet/README.md

 Notes:

 - You could argue that I should be writing tests to drive out the various `if err != nil`, but in my experience, so long as you're not doing anything with the `err`, tests that say "you return the error you get" are relatively low value.
 - **You shouldn't use the default HTTP client**.
-Later we'll pass in an HTTP client to configure it with timeouts e.t.c., but for now, we're just trying to get ourselves to a passing test.
+Later we'll pass in an HTTP client to configure it with timeouts etc., but for now, we're just trying to get ourselves to a passing test.

 Try and rerun the tests; they should now compile but not pass.